batman14-s/calculator/README.md

 # calculator
-My First and a Simple project to learn Express.js and Node.js
+Simple project to learn Express.js and Node.js